-Stone carving depicts Roman Emperor Claudius dressed as Egyptian Pharaoh
+Stone Carving Depicts Roman Emperor Claudius Dressed as Egyptian Pharaoh

 Claudius was Roman emperor from 41 to 54 AD, ruling at a time in which Egypt was under Roman control.
 However, according to the study authors, Claudius never visited Egypt.
 Instead, “his rule over the land at the Nile and the desert regions was legitimized through cultic means," explained Martina Minas-Nerpel, associate professor at Swansea University.
 "By decorating the exterior temple wall with this ritual, Claudius theoretically received Min's characteristics and thus his ability to rule over Egypt."

-The stone carving was discovered on the western exterior wall of the Temple of Isis at Shanhur, 20 kilometres north of Luxor, which dates back to the period of Roman occupation under Augustus (30 BC to 14 AD).
+The stone carving was discovered on the western exterior wall of the Temple of Isis at Shanhur, 20 kilometers north of Luxor, which dates back to the period of Roman occupation under Augustus (30 BC to 14 AD).
 It depicts Emperor Claudius erecting a giant pole with a lunar crescent at the top and eight men climbing the supporting poles.
 Claudius is wearing an elaborate crown consisting of three rushes (plants) set on ram horns with three falcons sitting on top.
 Three solar discs representing the sun (one for each plant) are shown in front of the rushes.

 The accompanying hieroglyphs call Claudius the "Son of Ra, Lord of the Crowns," and say he is "King of Upper and Lower Egypt, Lord of the Two Lands."
 It explains that Claudius is raising the pole of the cult chapel of Min, god of fertility, and indicates that the ritual took place in summer.